Hey guys, in this post we’ll go through an in-depth guide into how to train for a marathon in 6 months.

 Running continuously for mile after mile puts a lot of strain on your muscles and joints.

 All that unilateral movement makes some parts tight, other parts weak, and basically makes your kinetic chain a little unbalanced.
+Those imbalances can quickly lead to injury, usually related to the hips, glutes, knees, and Achilles tendons.

-There are also mental benefits – switching up your workout can help keep you mentally engaged, and provide a break from all that running.
+There are also mental benefits – switching up your workout can help keep you mentally engaged and provide a break from all that running.

 What About Stretching?